ronilaukkarinen/vscode-settings/README.md

 So, in summary, how to enable:

-1. Get settings.json modifications of this repository
+1. Get [settings.json](https://raw.githubusercontent.com/ronilaukkarinen/vscode-settings/master/settings.json) modifications of this repository
+2. Uncomment `// GitHub light theme:` and comment out current active `"workbench.colorCustomizations": {`
-2. Install [thomaspink/vscode-github-theme](https://github.com/thomaspink/vscode-github-theme) (not GitHub Light or primer's GitHub theme)
+3. Install [thomaspink/vscode-github-theme](https://github.com/thomaspink/vscode-github-theme) (not GitHub Light or primer's GitHub theme)
-3. Cmd + shift 7, comment out Github specific color settings from settings.json if not enabled already
+4. Comment out Github specific color settings with <kbd>Cmd + shift + 7</kbd> from settings.json if not enabled already
-4. Enable Github
+5. Enable Github

+If you have some dark areas after this, uncomment them from your settings.json.

 ![Screenshot](https://i.imgur.com/X7NYkhm.png "Screenshot")